hbradio/portfolio/content/resume.md

 I was a classroom teacher for Algebra I, Algebra II, Geometry, and middle-school mathematics at an alternative public school.

-* My remediation class of students who had failed the Algebra I state exam passed at a higher rate than their peers at the main high school.
+* My remediation class of students who had failed the Algebra I state exam passed at a higher rate than their peers at the main high school

 ## Education